DataDog/integrations-core/supervisord/README.md

 This check monitors the uptime, status, and number of processes running under supervisord.

 ## Setup

 ### Installation

-The Supervisor check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server that use Supervisor to manage processes.
+The Supervisor check is included in the [Datadog Agent][1] package, so you don't need to install anything else on servers where Supervisor is running.

 ### Configuration

 #### Prepare supervisord

 The Agent can collect data from Supervisor via HTTP server or UNIX socket.
 The Agent collects the same data no matter which collection method you configure.